- Part 1- The examination

 Please note that we have both male and female radiographers performing these examinations.
 They will also be accompanied by another radiographer acting as a chaperone during the examination.

-If you would prefer a radiographer of the same sex as yourself performing your examination, please contact CT reception prior to your appointment so we can make arrangements to accommodate this.
+If you would prefer a radiographer of the same gender as yourself performing your examination, please contact CT reception prior to your appointment so we can make prior arrangements to accommodate this.

 How long will the examination take?

-The whole examination should take about half an hour.
+The whole examination will take about 30-45 minutes.
 Unless there are delays to the list, your total time in the department should be about one hour.

 What should I expect after the examination?

-The examination will last for about half an hour.
-You will be asked to stay in the department for about 15 minutes.
+- You will be asked to stay in the department for about 15 minutes after the scan.
 You will be offered a hot drink and something to eat (feel free to bring something else with you).
+After this time we will remove the cannula and check that you are comfortable before you leave the department and at this point you can start to eat and drink as normal.

 Are there any risks or side effects?